edinburghlivinglab/dds/course_docs/report_2_skel.md

 **General instructions**

-* Assume you are writing your report for someone who did *not* see your Fast Hack presentation.
+* Assume you are writing your report for someone who did *not* see your Slow Hack presentation.
-* Aim to produce a report of about 4 pages long, plus diagrams and references.
-If you want to write a bit more, that's OK but don't write more than 5 pages.
+* Aim to produce a report of about 6 pages long, plus diagrams and references.
+If you want to write a bit more, that's OK but don't write more than 8 pages.
 * The remainder of this document is a skeleton that serves two functions:
    * It lists and explains the content that you should aim to include in your report.
    * Since it is written in [Markdown syntax](https://daringfireball.net/projects/markdown/syntax), you can use it directly as the starting point for writing your report.